ashleybaxter/iamashley/_posts/2017-10-19-beating-shiny-object-syndrome.markdown

 And look at ConvertKit now.

 Secondly, getting admitted to hospital with pneumonia caused me to reconsider where I was investing my time.
-I love my life and I'm very lucky, but one business was failing and the other wasn't even up and running.
+I love my life and I'm very lucky, but one of my businesses was failing and the other wasn't even up and running.
 I was stressed and my body was trying to tell me something.

 Realising this, I culled my personal projects and gave With Jack my full commitment.

 I don't have anything against personal projects, and I'll certainly come back to some of mine in the future.
 They're great for learning a new skill or figuring out what you enjoy doing.
 But they played a vital part in holding me back from launching.

-And due to a lack of funding, With Jack doesn't yet have 100% of my focus.
-I'm still juggling <a href="https://girlwithacamera.dunked.com/weddings">wedding photography</a> with building With Jack (wedding photography has funded a lot of my development costs).
+With Jack still doesn't yet have 100% of my focus.
+Due to a lack of funding, I'm still juggling <a href="https://girlwithacamera.dunked.com/weddings">wedding photography</a> with building With Jack (wedding photography has funded a lot of my development costs).

 <h4>Ruthless Prioritisation</h4>